MicrosoftDocs/dynamics-365-ai/ai-docs/sales/relationship-analytics.md

 |Other|**Duration** field for each record|

 > [!TIP]
-> The time calculations for appointments are bit special.
-The details are given in the previous tables, but here's an example to illustrate it.
+> The time calculations for appointments are a bit special.
+The details are given in the previous tables, but here's an example to illustrate it.  <br/>
 > If you hold an appointment where three members of your team (including you) meet with two members of your customer's team, and the appointment lasts for 30 minutes, then that appointment contributes to your time KPIs as follows:
-> - **Time spent by my team**: *90 minutes* (30 min. × 3 team members present)
+> - **Time spent by my team**: *90 minutes* (30 minutes × 3 team members present)
 > - **Time spent by the customer**: *30 minutes* (time isn't multiplied by customer participants)

 <a name="Calc_Health"></a>
 ### Step 4: Compute the relationship health and health trend
 The overall relationship health score is calculated by collecting the relevant activities, and weighting the activity by type (which enables your admin to set some types of activities to count more than others).
 The result is normalized to produce a health score between 0 and 100, and the health characterized as *good* (for a score of 60-100), *fair* (40-59) or *poor* (0-39).

 **Note**:
 - Health scores are computed for leads if they are in an active state.
 This stops once they reach a qualified or disqualified state.
 - Health scores are computed for opportunities if the opportunity is open and ignored if it’s won or lost.
 - Health scores are computed for contacts and accounts irrespective of their state.

 Your administrator can choose which types of activities are most relevant for your business.
 By default, all types of activities count the same, but your admin can increase or decrease the contribution of each type by up to 50 percent.
 In addition, your admin can choose how often salespeople should contact a customer (such as once a week); this setting also affects the health score.

 ![Relationship health weightings and frequency settings](media/relationship-analytics-settings-bottom.png "Relationship health weightings and frequency settings")

 In addition to the absolute health score, the system also reports the general trend (up, down, or neutral) based on the number and value of recent activities.
 The trend direction updates relatively slowly, so it might take a little while to indicate a recent increase or decrease  in activity.

 ### See also